 AltaPacific Bancorp is the parent company for AltaPacific Bank.
 The Company’s stock trades over the counter under the symbol ABNK.
-AltaPacific Bank is an independent business bank headquartered in Santa Rosa, California and has offices in Santa Rosa, Temecula, Rancho Cucamonga, Covina and Fallbrook, California.
+AltaPacific Bank is an independent business bank headquartered in Santa Rosa, California and has additional banking offices in Covina, Ontario, Riverside and Temecula, California.
 The bank is focused on meeting the specialized needs of small to medium-sized businesses and professionals throughout California.
-The U.S. Small Business Administration has approved the bank as a PLP lender (Preferred Lender Program).
-PLP status is the highest lending designation granted by the SBA and it is only granted to its most experienced lenders.
 For additional information, please contact us at (707) 236-1500 or online at www.apbconnect.com.

 |Three Month Period Ended|

 |(Dollars in thousands, except per share amounts)||March 31, 2016||December 31, 2016||March 31, 2017|

 |Income Tax Expense||646||790||434|